brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 7 bht.md

 2. "Whoever reads the accounts of the dispositions and conduct of slaves, which are scattered through the writings of the ancients, will be at no loss to perceive that the number of injunctions here given does not exceed that of the diseases which prevailed among this class."
 3. "It is God who appoints and regulates all the arrangements of society.
 As the condition of servants is much more agreeable than that of slaves in ancient times, they ought to consider themselves far less excusable if they do not endeavor, in every way, to comply with Paul’s injunctions."

+### Philip Schaff:
+1. "The word is not that sometimes rendered ‘good pleasure,’ but another which implies a well-disposed mind."
+2. "The work is to be done ‘from the soul,’ heartily, but this phrase refers to the disposition to the master."
+3. "Doing service, as to the Lord, and not to men.
+This virtually sums up Ephesians 6:6, and returns to the motive to Ephesians 6:5: ‘as to Christ.’"

 ### Archibald T. Robertson:
 1. "With good will (μετ' ευνοιας).
 Not in Col. Old word from ευνοος, only here in N.T."
 2. "ευνοεω is in N.T. only in Matthew 5:25."